Shopping Cart ( )

-Natural diets do not contain preservatives or other potential carcinogens, so they minimise the risk of adverse reactions.
-Natural foods also eliminate "empty" calories that come from fillers, additives, flavorings and carbohydrates which contribute to pet obesity.
+Natural diets do not contain preservatives or other potential carcinogens, so they minimize the risk of adverse reactions.
+Natural foods also eliminate empty calories that come from fillers, additives, flavorings and carbohydrates which contribute to pet obesity.

 Dogs maintaining an ideal body weight generally live longer with less health issues than overweight dogs.

-Even if a dog is healthy, not all lamb dog food is good just because the package says “lamb”.
+However, do remember that not all lamb dog food is good just because the package says lamb.
 You’ll need to study the ingredients carefully to know whether the food is made from quality ingredients.
 The safest route is to go for the more natural form of dog food – the real stuff, and not processed.